jet-black-ninja/orange-sign-soapstone/README.md

     # Frontend
     cd frontend
-    npm start
+    npm build
     ```

-5. Open your browser and navigate to `http://localhost:3000` to view the app.
+5. Open your browser and navigate to `http://localhost:5137` to view the app.

 ## API Endpoints